leynos/lag-complexity/docs/lag-complexity-function-design.md

 provide powerful tools for communicating its value beyond the immediate implementation team.

-## 8. Reference Implementation and Usage Patterns
+## 8. Reference implementation and usage patterns

 To ensure developers can quickly and correctly integrate the `lag_complexity` crate, the documentation will include clear, practical examples of its primary